 French liqueurs are some of the most popular sweetened spirits across the world, and the revival of cocktail culture means that many distinctive labels now feature in drinks that are served everywhere.

-A classically European drink, French liqueurs stand out from the rest because of their strong alcohol content and rich flavor.
+A classically European drink, French liqueurs stand out from the rest because of their strong alcohol content and rich flavour.
 The lush, rural French countryside is absolutely perfect for growing the sweet fruit and aromatic herbs that feature prominently in liqueur ingredients lists, and centuries of distillery knowledge have perfected the art of creating the spirit.